Best Table Service Restaurants at Hollywood Studios

 There are 5 Table Service restaurants to choose from at Disney’s Hollywood Studios.
 Remember that Table Service restaurants – unlike Quick Service restaurants – do take reservations well in advance.
 It’s always a good idea to secure your spot as soon as possible in order to guarantee your seating.
 See our Disney World Planning Timeline page for guidance as to when you can make your ADRs (Advance Dining Reservations).

-As far as the food goes, Mama Melrose serves traditional Italian fare like Chicken alla Parmagiana, saltimbocca, seafood, and tiramisu.
-The cuisine will here will definitely fill your stomach if you have worked up a big appetite.
+As far as the food goes, Mama Melrose serves traditional Italian fare like Chicken Alla Parmagiana, saltimbocca, seafood, and tiramisu.
+The cuisine here will definitely fill your stomach if you have worked up a big appetite.

-Much of the popularity of this restaurant comes from the fact its part of the Fantasmic dinner package (you receive good seating for the show if you buy the dinner package).
-So if you plan on doing Fantasmic, we certainly recommend eating at Mama Melrose in order to get the most value.
+Much of the popularity of this restaurant comes from the fact it’s part of the Fantasmic dinner package (you receive good seating for the show if you buy the dinner package).
+So if you plan on doing Fantasmic, we recommend eating at Mama Melrose to get the most value.
 If Fantastic isn’t in the cards, then skip Mama Melrose and wait to eat your Italian food in Epcot.

-Verdict: Mama Melrose is a good choice for Italian food lovers, but there is nothing overly memorable about the restaurant.
+Verdict: Mama Melrose is a good choice for Italian food lovers, but the restaurant is not overly memorable.
 It’s a pass for us unless you are doing the Fantasmic show.
 In that case, we recommend the package with a Mama Melrose dinner.

 Verdict: Like Mama Melrose, Hollywood & Vine offers a Fantasmic dinner package.
-If the idea of character dining appeals to you – and you plan on seeing Fantasmic – then Hollywood and Vine is the perfect choice.
-If Fantastic and Italian dinner sound better, the stick with Mama Melrose.
+If the idea of character dining appeals to you – and you plan on seeing Fantasmic – then Hollywood and Vine is a perfect choice.
+If Fantastic and Italian dinner sounds better, then stick with Mama Melrose.
 And if character dining isn’t your thing, definitely skip Hollywood & Vine.